The Tower (Wednesday Theatre)

 "The Tower" is a 1964 TV play broadcast by the Australian Broadcasting Corporation.
-It aired as a stand-alone in Melbourne and as part of Wednesday Theatre in Sydney.
+It aired on 2 December 1964 as a stand-alone in Melbourne and on 28 April 1965 as part of Wednesday Theatre in Sydney.
+It aired on 6 January 1965 in Brisbane.
 It was based on a play by Hal Porter and directed by Christopher Muir in the ABC's studios in Melbourne.

 Premise

 In 1850s Hobart Sir Rodney Haviland builds a tower.
 He lives with his sister Hester and ex convict, Knight.
 Amy Armstrong is Sir Rodney's step daughter and resents his new 19 year old wife Selina.
 So too does Rodney's 14-year-old son Edwin.

 Amy is having an affair with the convict Marcus Knight.
 Sir Rodney is trying to arrange a marriage for Amy that will advance his prospects in London.
 Amy has learned that his 14 year old adopted son Edwin is really the son of Knight.
 Sir Rodney winds up throwing Amy off the top of the tower.